RosaeNLG/rosaenlg/packages/rosaenlg-browser-poc/README.md

 This technical POC shows how to generate texts in client side, _in a browser_, with RosaeNLG, and _without `node.js`_.
 This project exists for demo and test purposes.

+You can either run it in the RosaeNLG mono repo (along all the other packages), or standalone, with RosaeNLG as a dependancy.

 See `browser-ide-demo` for both compiling and rendering in the browser.